ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/email-notifications.md

 ### Configure the default email address

-The email notifications are by default sent to the email address you have associated with your {{ site.cluster.nickname }} account.
-To find out which address this is, call:
+Normally, you would not set the email address for where SGE notifications are sent to.
+By default, the email notifications are sent to the email address you have associated with your {{ site.cluster.nickname }} account.
+To find out which address this is, run:

 ```sh
 $ ldapsearch -LLL -x -H ldap://m1,ldap://m2 uidNumber="$(id -u)" mail